jessneri/dogstagram/README.md

 ### A social media for the doggos out there! 🐶

-Final project of the Origmid React course.
+Final project of the Origmid ReactJs course.

 > Project not completed